ausdigital/ausdigital-dcl/docs/discovery_api.md

     I need to calculate the MD5 hexdigest of a urn encoded business identifier So that I can form a valid DCL query

-Scenario Outline: hexdigest of urn encoded ABN 14247983785 (LOWER CASE hexdigest)
+Scenario Outline: hexdigest of urn encoded ABN 14247983785
     Given I know a business has the identifier 14247983785 And I know the identifier type is ABN
     When I calculate the MD5 hexdigest of the NID format identifier